 To create a budget of your own, follow these six simple steps:

 1. Gather financial documents.
-Grab your most recent statements from banks, credit card companies, student loan servicers, and other lenders.
+Grab your most recent statements from your checking and savings account or bank account, credit card companies, student loan servicers, and other lenders.
 Don’t forget about mortgage and property tax statements.

 2. List monthly expenses.
 Start with relatively fixed expenses, such as your rent or mortgage payments, all utility charges, insurance premiums, and grocery, gas, and ongoing prescription costs.
 Then add spending for more flexible needs and wants, such as clothing, entertainment, and hobbies.
 As you track your spending, remember to increase or decrease these amounts and/or add new spending categories.